AnthonySaldana/cat-api/README.md

+Once you've cloned this repo, navigate to it inside a terminal and run npm install

-Use these commands to spin up a local server and run this app
+Once done, you can spin up a local server by running

-## Local Server

-On a terminal in the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>